The Best Mental Health Apps

 Calm

-Calm is an app that offers guided meditation, and it can help with bringing peace and joy to your daily life, helping you to overcome negative thoughts and practice stress relief.
-It’s even suitable for people who are unfamiliar with meditation, as it’s designed for beginners.
-Basic courses on meditation are available for free.
-Advanced meditation guides are available, but these have subscription fees.
-This app is ideal for people that are experiencing anxiety, depression, and stress or are looking for career success by achieving mindfulness.
-Calm is available on both Android and iOS devices and there is a free version.
+The Calm app offers guided meditation that may help bring stress relief and joy to your daily life, helping you overcome negative thoughts and relieve stress.
+It’s suitable for people who are unfamiliar with meditation practice, as it’s designed for beginners.
+This app is ideal for people that are experiencing anxiety, depression, and stress or are looking for career success through mindfulness.
+Basic courses on meditation are available for free, although you’ll have to pay a monthly subscription for premium features.
+You can sign up for a seven-day free trial of premium features.
+Calm is available on both Android and iOS devices.

 Sanvello

-Sanvello offers clinically validated techniques and support to help with the relief of anxiety and depression symptoms.
+Sanvello offers clinically validated techniques and support to help with the relief of anxiety and depression symptoms, among other mental health challenges.
+It also provides resources, self-care tools, and community support for promoting mental wellness.
+There’s a basic or limited free version or a monthly subscription that offers more features.
 It’s available on the App Store and Google Play.

 Breathe2Relax

 Breathe2Relax is an app that’s specifically designed for stress management.
-The app teaches therapeutic breathing exercises and helps you practice self-care.
+The app shows how stress can affect the body and teaches therapeutic breathing exercises.
+It focuses on a technique called diaphragmatic breathing through various deep breathing exercises and techniques.
 It is available for both Android and iOS devices.

 Recolor